jaimebuilder/RNA_Seq_AJ/README.md

 same outputs as described in 01.

 5. In 04-reads_alignment
 This step will align the cleaned reads to the genome.
+Itn requires 2-steps, first creating and index for the genome and second align each sample's reads to the genome.
 command: bash Alignment.sh -i ../02-trimming_filtering/ -F _1_cleaned.fastq.gz -R _2_cleaned.fastq.gz -f ../00-raw_data/genome_files/Vigna_radiata.Vradiata_ver6.dna.toplevel.fa -g ../00-raw_data/genome_files/Vigna_radiata.Vradiata_ver6.61.gtf -o . -s ../00-raw_data/SRR_samples_file.txt

+Explication:

 -i Input Directory containing the FASTQ files (They can be either compressed or not, but all files the same) -F Forward Read Suffix/Pattern (e.g., _R1.fastq or _1.fastq.gz) In this case is _1_cleaned.fastq.gz